r-d-kmd/hobbes/README.md

+## Coding convetions

+We try to verify input and out put of functions.
+We do this using assert.
+We'd rather have asserts in the code than unit tests.
+Since asserts can test the same but will do so every time we debug.
+REsulting in a wider array of conditions being tested.

+json being read and transmitted whould be based on a concrete type.
+The de-/serialization should be done using Json.(de)serialize.
+If we only read the data or simply store what ever we receive in the db (as is the case when workbench is publishing) we can use FSharp.Data type providers

 ## Builds

 start by running `source functions.sh` from the root of the project.
 This file includes a number of utility functions.
 One of them being build.
 It takes one or two arguments.
 The first being the name of the build and the second (optinal) argument os the maximum number of concurrent builds.
 Usually it's a good idea to set a number larger than the number of apps (if the machine building supports that many concurrent threads).
 If however there's a build error omit the number, since the build log is pretty much unsuable when build in parallel